Earth Notes: On the Best Time to Fix Your Home Heating: Summer!Updated 2023-08-05 17:29 GMT.

 - Try to start it up when you're desperate in November...
 To the point where you are worrying about frost damage to your home and pipework.

-- Find that you cannot start the heating at all and have to wait ages for it to get fixed.
-You're quite likely paying a premium, not getting what you actually want, and maybe not fixing the real issue.
+- Find that you cannot start the heating at all.
+And then have to wait ages for it to get fixed.
+You'll quite likely be paying a premium, not getting what you actually want, and maybe not fixing the real issue.

 - Get cold, and cross and out of pocket!